Guided Backpacking Tours to Havasu Falls

-DAY 1: MEET AT GRAND CANYON CAVERNS CAMPGROUND FOR AN ORIENTATION
+DAY 1: MEET AT GRAND CANYON CAVERNS, ORIENTATION

 Grand Canyon Caverns is a remote motel and campground located on Historic Route 66 about 1 hour from the Havasupai Trailhead.
 Here we meet for dinner and an orientation from our guide.
 We’ll distribute gear (tents, sleeping pads, kitchen equipment, etc), and get our backpacks fitted and packed before our big hike tomorrow.

 - Hiking: No hiking today